hyuny223/chl_find-homogrphy/README.md

 # 5. Result
-## 1. MSE
+## 1. RMSE
-I used MSE for evaluation
+I used RMSE for evaluation
 ```C++
 while
 {